Point to Line Distance Calculator

 d=|Ax0+By0+C|A2+B2

-The denominator, A2+B2, is the length of the normal vector (A,B).
-This scaling matters because the same line can be written in many equivalent ways.
+The denominator, A2+B2, is the length of the line's normal vector (A,B).
+That scaling step matters because the same line can be written in many equivalent ways.
 For instance, x+y-1=0 and 2x+2y-2=0 describe the same line.
-Without dividing by A2+B2, the raw substituted value would change when the equation is scaled, even though the geometry has not changed.
-The denominator corrects for that and produces a true distance.
+Without dividing by A2+B2, the substituted value would change whenever the equation was scaled, even though the geometry would not change.
+The denominator removes that dependence and leaves a true geometric distance.

 There is also a geometric interpretation behind the formula.
-If you choose any point on the line and draw a vector from that point to the given point, the perpendicular distance is the length of that vector's projection onto the line's normal direction.
+Choose any point on the line, then draw a vector from that point to the given point.
+The perpendicular distance is the length of that vector's projection onto the line's normal direction.
 That is why the coefficients of the line equation appear naturally in the formula.
-The expression is compact, but it encodes a full geometric idea: measure separation in the direction perpendicular to the line.
+In a coordinate-geometry setting, the expression is compact, but it still captures the full idea of measuring separation in the direction that matters most: the direction perpendicular to the line.

 Substitute those values into the formula: